 Again, this has the benefit of lower costs and once adopted, can save a lot of time and money in the long-run.

-The ability to customise the shape, colour and even material easily using 3D printing, is a massive step in the right direction.
+The ability to customize the shape, color and even material easily using 3D printing, is a massive step in the right direction.
 These also come at a much lower cost and can be produced in the clinic.